-The originator or declarer can either be the initiator or the target and the responder can either be the target or initiator, respectively.
-Targets are not limited to respond to key=value pairs as offered by the initiator.
-The target may offer key=value pairs of its own.
+The proposer or declarer can either be the initiator or the target and the acceptor can either be the target or initiator, respectively.
+Targets are not limited to respond to key=value pairs as proposed by the initiator.
+The target may propose key=value pairs of its own.

 All negotiations are explicit (i.e., the result MUST be based only on newly exchanged or declared values).
-There are no implicit offers.
-If an explicit offer is not made then a reply cannot be expected.
+There are no implicit proposals.
+If an proposal is not made then a reply cannot be expected.
 Conservative design requires also that default values should not be relied upon when use of some other value has serious consequences.

-The value offered or declared can be a numerical-value, a numerical-range defined by lower and upper value - both integers separated by tilde, a binary value, a text-value, a iSCSI-name-value, an iSCSI-local-name-value, a boolean-value (Yes or No), or a list of comma separated text-values.
-A range or a large-numerical-value MAY ONLY be offered if it is explicitly allowed for a key.
-An iSCSI-name-value and an iSCSI-local-name-value can be used only where explicitly allowed.
-A selected value can be an numerical-value, a large-numerical-value, a text-value or a boolean-value.
+The value proposed or declared can be a numerical-value, a numericalrange defined by lower and upper value with both integers separated by tilde, a binary value, a text-value, a iSCSI-name-value, an iSCSIlocal-name-value, a boolean-value (Yes or No), or a list of comma separated text-values.
+A range, a large-numerical-value, an iSCSIname-value and an iSCSI-local-name-value MAY ONLY be used if it is explicitly allowed.
+An accepted value can be a numerical-value, a large-numerical-value, a text-value or a boolean-value.

-If a specific key is not relevant for the current negotiation, the responder may answer with the constant "Irrelevant" for all types of negotiation.
-However the negotiation is not considered as failed if the response is "Irrelevant".
+If a specific key is not relevant for the current negotiation, the acceptor may answer with the constant "Irrelevant" for all types of negotiation.
+However the negotiation is not considered as failed if the answer is "Irrelevant".
+The "Irrelevant" answer is meant for those cases in which several keys are presented by an proposing party but the selection made by the acceptor for one of the keys makes other keys irrelevant.
+The following examples illustrates the use "Irrelevant":